Gary-LePeep/Hide-eBay-Items-and-Sellers/README.md

 Once you have cloned the repository, run `npm install` to install the dependencies.

-When you make any changes, run `npm run build`.
+When you make any changes, run `npm run build-dev`.
 This command will run the webpack build, which will:

 1. Delete the `dist` folder if it exists
 2. Transpile the typescript files to the `dist` folder